osama-dev255/osamaqoder/README.md

-# Google Sheets POS Dashboard
+# Railway POS System

 A professional Point of Sale (POS) system built with React, TypeScript, Tailwind CSS, and shadcn/ui components.
-This application connects to a Google Sheets backend for data storage and management.
+This application connects to a Google Sheets backend for data storage and management, with a modern UI featuring animations and a professional splash screen.

+## Recent Enhancements

+- ✨ **Splash Screen**: Added a professional animated splash screen
+- 🎨 **Redesigned Login Page**: Modern glass-morphism design with enhanced UX
+- 🌟 **UI Animations**: Smooth framer-motion animations throughout the application
+- 🚀 **Improved User Experience**: Enhanced transitions and visual feedback

 ## Features